Skip to main content

 * Number of days during the year that the user has logged in at least once.

-Platform analytics
+Platform Analytics

 Example of the global statistics screen.

-The metrics shown are as follows:
+The metrics shown include:

-1. Number of access to the platform
+1. Number of accesses to the platform.

-2. Number of searches
+2. Number of searches performed.

-End screen
+End Screen

-Finally, a Happy New Year screen is displayed, ending the sequence.
+Finally, a "Happy New Year" screen is displayed, concluding the sequence.

-Rendering of the end of sequence screen
+Rendering of the end of sequence screen.

 Did this answer your question?